 Career Awareness Can Help Your Teen Go Far

-Jobs, who died a few years ago, was the poster boy for the notion that when we do what we enjoy, career success and satisfaction can follow.
+Jobs, who died in 2011, was the poster boy for the notion that when we do what we enjoy, career success and satisfaction can follow.
 But, are parents effective at helping their teenagers discover it?

 Not especially, say the experts.
 The rising cost of college, combined with the competitive admissions landscape, has pushed parents to focus more on getting their offspring into college and less on the bigger picture of what their teenagers will do once they’re there.
 Teenagers without career awareness, who have given little thought to potential careers, can stumble when they get to campus.